 ‘If you have implants that are under the chest muscle these take a bit longer for recovery than under-breast (also known as sub-mammary) implants that sit on top of the muscle,’ says Ms Payne.

-‘At the very least, you’ll be looking at at least 4-6 weeks with no gym work.
+‘At the very least, you’ll be looking at at least 4-6 weeks with no running or other gym work.
 Those with under-breast implants will recover faster than those with under-muscle although it can be longer if you choose shaped implants.

-Under-muscle implants require a longer absence of upper body exercise as the muscle will be painful and swollen.
+Under-muscle implants require a longer absence of upper body exercise (and running uses the upper body) as the muscle will be painful and swollen.

 Also, too much upper body exercise to the pec muscles can displace the implant and will be painful hence the recommended wait period after submuscular implants.’

 Not all reconstructions used implants, sometimes your own body tissue will be used.

 If you have had a reconstruction using muscle you will need physio advice before you can start exercise using the upper body but expect to be out of action for about two months.